Available in Classic and VPC

 - Select the bucket from the bucket list and click

-in the Lifecycle management component. - In the Lifecycle management popup, select Add rules.
+in the Lifecycle management component. - In the Lifecycle management popup, select Add rule.

-- In the Add rules popup, set detailed rules and click [Save].
+- In the rule addition popup, set detailed rules and click [Save].
 For more information about performing tasks, see Lifecycle management tasks.

 - The object transfer or expiration tasks are performed according to the rules you set.
 The same rules are applied to the objects stored after the rules are set.